rendely/rendely.github.io/docs/index.markdown

 - Implemented full stack application using React + UI libraries, Flask and Postgresql
 - Secured stored login credentials using Bcrypt.
 Managed database with Alembic and SQLAlchemy
+- Wrote comprehensive set of tests with Pytest for API routes
 - Deployed project to render.com, integrated with Github for auto re-deploy on commit

 <br>